Developing and Maintaining Websites with Eleventy

 Working on the Website

-Before making changes to the website’s layout and content, start Eleventy and the development server:
+Before making changes to the website’s layout or content, start Eleventy and the development server:

 npx @11ty/eleventy --ignore-initial --incremental --serve